jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/07/28/us/covid-19-colleges-universities.html.html.md

 ### Plans for fall instruction

-#### The chart shows how schools with reported coronavirus cases plan to offer instruction for the fall semester, according to a database from [The Chronicle of Higher Education](https://www.chronicle.com/article/Here-s-a-List-of-Colleges-/248626).
+#### The chart shows how schools with reported coronavirus cases plan to offer instruction for the fall semester, according to a database from [Davidson College](https://collegecrisis.shinyapps.io/dashboard/).
 Hover or tap the circles to see the schools.

 <div class="g-key keytype-inline">